aaronlippold/xccdf2inspec/README.md

     -h, --help                       Displays Help
 ```
 ## Documentation
-The script is documented in YARD. (http://yardoc.org) If you should every want documentation.
+The script is documented in YARD. (http://yardoc.org) If you should ever want documentation.

 ## Known Issues
 - Issues welcome - please submit suggestions or issues on the board.